zulip/zulip-terminal/docs/FAQ.md

 If you are still facing problems, please discuss them at [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal) or open issues for them mentioning your terminal name, version, and OS.

-## Links don't render completely as a footlink

-Links that don't fit on one line are cropped with an ellipsis in the footlinks, since typically they are not recognized as a link across multiple lines in terminal emulators, copy/pasting can be challenging, and this also saves screen real estate.
-However, they will become visible with each message if you can widen your terminal window, and they're rendered completely in the Message Information view (see also [#622](https://www.github.com/zulip/zulip-terminal/issues/622)).

-**NOTE** Footlinks, ie. footnotes in messages showing the targets of links, exist in release 0.5.2 onwards.

 ## How small a size of terminal is supported?